amosproj/amos2024ss05-knowledge-graph-extractor/Documentation/shortcuts.md

 # Shortcuts 🔑

+> [!TIP]
-This project includes several shortcuts to streamline the development process:
+> This project includes several shortcuts to streamline the development process.

-### Starting the Development Environment from the root directory
+### Starting the Development Environment from the Root Directory

-To Build and run the development environment (backend and frontend an the same time), you can run the following command in the root directory of the project:
+To build and run the development environment (backend and frontend at the same time), you can run the following command in the root directory of the project:

 ```bash
 make build-dev
 ```

+> [!IMPORTANT]
-**To Stop the development environment (frontend and backend):**

-Press `Ctrl + C` to stop the npm server and run the following command:
+> To stop the development environment (frontend and backend), press `Ctrl + C` to stop the npm server and run the following command:

 ```bash
 make stop-dev